India’s BharatPe raises $50M to help merchants accept digital payments and secure working capital – TechCrunch

 Access to working capital is a major challenge in developed markets such as India.
 According to a World Bank report, more than 2 billion people globally do not have access to working capital.

-Rest of the money will go into financing the loans on the platform and building new solutions.
+The rest of the money will go into financing the loans on the platform and building new solutions.
 Later today, BharatPe will launch a new service to connect suppliers and merchants through BharatPe so that their accounts are in sync.